Can’t hear yourself think in your new open-concept office? You’re not alone

 Furniture can also be a significant part of the equation.
 “Reducing office noise is like making great chicken soup,” said Mitchell Cohen, dealer principal for contract office furniture supplier Workspace Group Inc. in Toronto.
 “You need a combination of ingredients.
 The same is true about acoustics in the workplace; you need a combination of elements to provide the best environment in order to control sound.”

-Much of the office furniture his company sells now has sound masking features, such as high-backed chairs with upholstery that absorbs sound or couches capped with acoustic masking panels for lounge areas where employees can go to make phone calls.
+Much of the office furniture his company sells now has acoustical features, such as high-backed chairs with upholstery that absorbs sound or couches capped with acoustic panels for lounge areas where employees can go to make phone calls.

 Upholstering walls in fabric-covered acoustical batts is a growing trend.
 Another is installing upholstered acoustical panels between work districts that are on tracks so they can be opened or closed and are also easy to relocate as office uses change, he said.